Lo-Ai-1/alx-system_engineering-devops/0x00-shell_basics/README.md

 this belongs to shell basics.
-i added the second file which make a ls list. then the thired file i added is to change directory to home cd .
+i added the second file which make a ls list. then the thired file i added is to change directory to home cd . in that fourth file of ls i add an answer it's ls -l